 Divine Pause

 I’ve come to accept this phase of my life as the Divine Pause, an intervention that emanates from a higher place to elicit a higher version of myself.
 Although I’ve tried hard to avoid slowing down, the Divine Pause has taught me when I’m not willing to pause, or missing the signals, life will intervene and force me to stop.
-This year has required a lot of patience and acceptance.
+This year has required patience and acceptance.
 I’ve acknowledged that as much as I want life to move at my pace, it does not.
 Constant motion and a full-speed ahead agenda oppose the flow of life, and limit awareness, intention, and reflection – all of which are critical for a meaningful existence.

-In his poem, “Fear,” Kahil Gibran writes, of a river who “trembles with fear” before entering the sea.
+In his poem, “Fear,” Kahil Gibran writes about a river who “trembles with fear” before entering the sea.
 The river looks back at the winding and vast path she’s traveled and when she views the ocean, she fears that to enter it will make her “disappear forever.”
 The river, as Gibran shares, knows “there is no other way” – she must flow forward.
 But first, the river needs to embrace the risk.
 I’ve come to think of my Divine Pause as the calm before entering the ocean.
 What a gift to have time to reflect before I flow forward into all that will be.